I just had to reach behind me and grab something here.

 They're not destitute.

-Um they've they certainly had the ability to buy it.
+They certainly had the ability to buy it.

-I mean, why they're working for a company that doesn't offer health insurance, and it's a medical services company.
+I mean, they're working for a company that doesn't offer health insurance, and it's a medical services company.

-But all of this is a side show, it's a distraction.
+But all of this is a sideshow.

 You have to stay focused on what the Democrats are trying to do here in expanding this program and take it way beyond poor kids and take it way beyond kids.

-Twenty-five years of age.
+25 years of age.

 You theoretically could have a family of four with a 24-year-old dad, a 23-year-old mom, and two kids all qualify for the poor children's health program as the Democrats have proposed it.

-Especially if that family's income didn't top 83,000 a year.
+Especially if that family's income didn't top $83,000 a year, $82,500, I think, on the Democrats' plan.

 You're covered.

-But that's still the point is that the Democrats trot out these two kids, fill them with words to say, attacking George Bush.
+But that's still, the point is that the Democrats trot out these two kids, fill them with words to say, attacking George Bush.

 I mean, little kids go out there and say, I want children like me to be able to have the same health care opportunities I had.